nf-core/eager/docs/tutorial_human_popgen.md

 <...>
 ```

-Next, we will set up trimming of the mapped reads to allevite the effects of DNA damage.
+Next, we will set up trimming of the mapped reads to allevite the effects of DNA damage during genotyping.
 To do this we will activate trimming with `--run_trim_bam`.
 The libraries in this underwent 'half' UDG treatment.
 This will generally restrict all remaining DNA damage to the first 2 base pairs of a fragment.
 We will therefore use `--bamutils_clip_half_udg_left` and `--bamutils_clip_half_udg_right` to trim 2bp on either side of each fragment.

 ```bash
 nextflow run nf-core/eager \